protontypes/open-sustainable-technology/README.md

 - [CDE](https://github.com/ropensci/cde) - Facilitates searching and download of the Water Framework Directive reporting data for all waterbodies from the EA website.
 - [pyGSFLOW](https://github.com/pygsflow/pygsflow) - A set of Python modules to run the GSFLOW integrated hydrologic model program.
 - [bcgroundwater](https://github.com/bcgov/bcgroundwater) - An R package to facilitate analysis and visualization of groundwater data from the British Columbia groundwater observation well network.
-- [GSFLOW-GRASS](https://github.com/UMN-Hydro/GSFLOW-GRASS) - Generates inputs for and runs the coupled groundwater-surface water model "GSFLOW".
+- [GSFLOW-GRASS](https://github.com/UMN-Hydro/GSFLOW-GRASS) - Generates inputs for and runs the coupled groundwater-surface water model 'GSFLOW'.
 - [GWHAT](https://github.com/jnsebgosselin/gwhat) - A free, open source, and cross-platform interactive computer program whose main focus is the interpretation of observation well hydrographs.
 - [Soil-Water-Balance](https://github.com/smwesten-usgs/swb) - A Modified Thornthwaite-Mather Soil-Water-Balance Code for Estimating Groundwater Recharge.
 - [Long-term Trends in Groundwater Levels in B.C.](https://github.com/bcgov/groundwater-levels-indicator) - R scripts for an indicator on long-term trends in groundwater levels in British Columbia published on Environmental Reporting British Columbia.